sam-cookie/cmsc128-indivProject_Lansoy/README.md

 To-do-list App

-By Samantha Lodenn D. Lansoy and Eleah Joy Melchor
+By Samantha Lodenn D. Lansoy

 This project is a simple To-do-list web application that allows users to create, update, and manage tasks.